Admission Documentation Guidelines

 - Students who are utilizing Veteran’s Affairs (VA) benefits, must submit all official transcripts from previously attended post-secondary institutions and military transcripts.

 All documents submitted for review to determine admission status are subject to verification.
 Applicants selected for verification must provide evidence of high school completion, which may include an official transcript or GED transcript, certificate of high school equivalency, documentation of completion of a state approved home school program, DD-214, or any other documents requested by the university to complete verification, such as sources of identification documentation.
 Verification may also be required if the U.S. Department of Education selects a student for verification and requests validation of high school graduation.
-Failure to comply with this request may result in immediate dismissal from the university and forfeiture of credits.
+Those selected for verification are not authorized to use the Transcript Request Service and are fully responsible for providing requested documents.
+Failure to comply with verification procedure or submission of fraudulent documents at any time may result in denied admission or immediate dismissal from the university and forfeiture of credits.

 CSU must receive official transcripts from post-secondary institutions previously attended where transfer credit is considered.
 Students may send copies of transcripts or documents during the initial admission period and enroll as a student on conditional status.
 The student must provide official transcripts prior to completing 12 undergraduate or 6 graduate credit hours.
 Official transfer credit will not be awarded until official transcripts are received by the Office of the Registrar.
 Transcripts from universities or programs not accredited by a U.S. Department of Education approved accrediting agency will not satisfy transfer credit criteria.